 Chisago County Courthouse (built in 1865): American Flag display, Antique radios, Carvings of miniature farm implements & wooden toys, Law library & manual typewriter display, Old time photographer with character costumes available, Post card sales, Showcase “collections” display and “Favorite grandmother’s table setting” contest!

-If you would like to reserve one of our locked display cabinets to show off your antique collection or to participate in the “Grandmother’s Table” vintage dish display, contact Marge at email@example.com.
+If you would like to reserve a locked display cabinets to show off your antique collection or to participate in the “Grandmother’s Table” vintage dish display, contact Marge at firstname.lastname@example.org.
 This year’s tables are open to all beautiful table settings.

 Fun for Kids: Playground with new equipment, Ring toss game, Farm animal pens, Pedal tractor pull (Saturday only), and Sawdust pit coin toss (Sunday only).
 Be sure they visit Carlsted’s Kids Corner by the log barn.
 Classes in Clover Blossom schoolhouse from 10:00 am to 3:30 pm.

 Log House, Duplex, Dairy Barn & SmokeHouse: The showgrounds are home to a wide variety of log structures which have been moved here to preserve them.
 Walk through them and imagine living there instead of your current home.
 Master Gardeners are available in the Duplex house to answer your garden and weed questions.